 Lake Conroe is pretty close if you want to go fishing, skiing, or cruising.
 Cruise by Bentwater and marvel at the beautiful lake houses and watch the golfers loose their golf balls in the lake.

 Old Town Spring is a few minutes away and it is a quaint turn of the century town composed of shops, restaurants, museums, and art galleries.
 You will find a variety of antiques, collectibles, clothing and accessories for the home and gifts for all occasions.
 Houston is about 20 miles away and has great walk/jog/bike trails, fabulous restaurants, and lots to see and do.
-Here is a link to find some fun things to see and do in Houston.

 The kids will enjoy nearby Splashtown and Main Event.
 If you are not into cooking at your campsite, you have plenty of close by choices for fast food or fine gourmet dining.